bluesillybeard/ZRender/readme.md

 - None.
 Right now, a mesh is created by calling a function with the raw mesh data.
 Loading meshes from a file will be supported later

 ## Accepted texture formats
-- PNG
+- png

 ## Matrix transforms
-Right now, you're on your own in terms of creating the transform matrix.
-In the future, there will be a myriad of utilities for creating matrix transforms in an ergonomic way.
+You're on your own in this regard. [zlm](https://github.com/ziglibs/zlm) is a good option for doing linear mathematics.